PCRedHot/Accounting-System/README.md

 Finance analysis is a class of functions helping users to clearly understand their current financial states generally

 Based on current datas, you can use the program to generate total expense ,revenue and asset.
-And ask it to offer you an evaluation statement of income.
+And ask it to offer you an statistic statement of income.

 You can also set a budget in advance.
 When your total expense exceeds this value, program will **warn** you.